KaweewatN/DES484_Backdoor/docs/FULL_IMPLEMENTATION_GUIDE.md

 **On Attacker Machine (after keylog_dump):**

 - File saved as: `keylog_dump_20251004_143022.txt`
-- Location: Same directory where `server.py` is running
+- Location: `logs/keylog/` directory on the attacker machine
 - Content: Identical to the target's log file with all timestamps preserved

 **File Management:**